knubb/ScrapThatPage/README.md

 https://docs.microsoft.com/sv-se/officeupdates/update-history-microsoft365-apps-by-date

 ## Why
-Since I needed that information :-) ...and with this nifty little script I can set-it-and-forget-it! #loveautomation
+Since I needed that information :wink: ...and with this nifty little script I can set-it-and-forget-it! #loveautomation

 ## How
 I used beautifulsoup4 to scrap the page and retrieve information needed.